-All bank accounts relating to the school's delegated budget will bear the name of the school followed by "Powys County Council" (e.g. Llandrindod High School - Powys County Council).
+All bank accounts relating to the school's delegated budget will bear the name of the school followed by "Powys County Council" ( - Powys County Council).
 Bank and building society accounts will be operated in accordance with detailed Financial Regulations issued by the Section 151 Officer.
 The Section 151 Officer or his representative will be provided with access to all school bank accounts.
 All balances in school bank accounts under this Scheme remain the property of the County Council.
 Bank accounts must not be overdrawn.